Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Results and Discussions

-In figure 10, we present the variations of $((dE_T/dy)/0.5N_{part})$ with respect to $\sqrt{s_{NN}}$ over a broad energy range from AGS to LHC energies.
-We compare our model predictions with the experimental data \cite{Adam:2016thv}.
-The open symbol in the figure at $\sqrt{s_{NN}}$ = 2.76 TeV represents the ALICE data while solid symbol is the measurement by the CMS experiment.
-Here, we take care of conversion of the $dE_T/d\eta$ to $dE_T/dy$ by using the Jacobian factor J($\eta$,y), which is 1.09 at LHC \cite{Chatrchyan:2012mb}.
-We notice that our model results agree well with the data upto RHIC energies while it is unsuccessful in explaining the LHC data.
-Now, we show the results obtained after incorporating the collective flow in our model and find that it explains the ALICE data \cite{Adam:2016thv} within experimental error but lies below to CMS data \cite{Chatrchyan:2012mb} at LHC.
+In figure~\ref{ET_NP}, we present the variations of $(dE_T/dy)/0.5N_{part}$ with respect to $\sqrt{s_{NN}}$ over a broad energy range from 2.7 GeV to 5.02 TeV.
+We calculate $((dE_T/dy)/0.5N_{part})$ using Eq.~\ref{eq20} and compare with the experimental data \cite{Sahoo:2014aca,Adam:2016thv,Adler:2004zn,Chatrchyan:2012mb}.
+The open symbol in the figure at $\sqrt{s_{NN}}$ = 2.76 TeV represents the ALICE data \cite{Adam:2016thv} while solid symbol is the measurement by the CMS experiment \cite{Chatrchyan:2012mb}.
+Here, we take care of conversion of the $dE_T/d\eta$ to $dE_T/dy$ at LHC by using the Jacobian factor J($\eta$,y), which is 1.09 at this energy \cite{Chatrchyan:2012mb}.
+We notice that the model with flow explains the ALICE data within experimental error but lies below to CMS data at LHC.
 We also show the results obtained in the EKRT model \cite{Eskola:1999fc} which is based on the calculation of perturbative QCD with gluon saturation mechanism and hydrodynamics.
-We observe that the EKRT model underestimates the experimental data upto top RHIC energy but seems to explain the data at LHC energies.
+We observe that the EKRT model lies below the experimental data up to top RHIC energy but seems to explain the data at LHC energies.

-Figure 11 represents the variations of the product of Bjorken energy density ($\epsilon_{Bj}$) and formation time ($\tau$) with respect to $\sqrt{s_{NN}}$ from AGS to LHC energies.
-Furthermore, our model explains the experimental data \cite{Sahoo:2014aca,Adam:2016thv,Adler:2004zn} very well upto RHIC energies while it fails to explain the data at LHC energies.
-We also show the results obtained after incorporating collective flow in our model and found a very good agreement with experimental data including that at LHC.
-We also fit the experimental data using the logarithmic function $\displaystyle A + B\;ln(\sqrt{s_{NN}})$, where A = - 2.32 $\pm$ 0.51 and B=1.46 $\pm$ 0.12 are fit parameters.
+Figure~\ref{Ebj} represents the variations of the product of Bjorken energy density ($\epsilon_{Bj}$) and formation time ($\tau$) with respect to $\sqrt{s_{NN}}$ from 2.7 GeV to 5.02 TeV.
+Furthermore, the model with flow explains the experimental data \cite{Sahoo:2014aca,Adam:2016thv,Adler:2004zn} satisfactorily.
+We also fit the experimental data using the logarithmic function $\displaystyle A + B\;ln(\sqrt{s_{NN}}/\sqrt{s_0})$, where A = - 2.32 $\pm$ 0.51 $GeV/fm^2$, B=1.46 $\pm$ 0.12 $GeV/fm^2$ are fit parameters and we take $\sqrt{s_0}$ = 1 GeV.
 We notice that this function fits the data only upto RHIC energies and fails at LHC energies which suggests that logarithmic behaviour is not valid at LHC energies in this case.
 This could be an indication of a different particle production mechanism playing a role at LHC energies, which needs further investigations.